 I do not follow any one line of opinion or philosophy.
 Never have.
 Never will.

 Being an observer I notice everything.
 Hear the different views of opposing sides - I see where both are coming from whether I agree with their views or not.

 I'm open-minded.
 We are not all-knowing.
 Things are always changing.
 That is the only real set truth - change.
 Shifting.
 Re-learning.

-Science mainstream or the fringes are both valid.
-One for the facts, the other for thinking outside the box and expansion beyond narrow thinking.
+Science mainstream or the fringes are both valid, to me.
+One for the facts, the other for thinking outside the box and expanding beyond narrow thinking.

 We are all valuable.
 We all have something to offer the world and society.

 Mainstream or not - I enjoy the process of just imagining different ways of being.
 Different ways of doing things, and of living.
-For again, change is the only constant.
+Again, change is the only constant.